Scientific Programme

 Session 3: Combating antimicrobial resistance in STIs

-Chairs: Chris Kenyon (Belgium) - Jorgen Skov Jensen (Denmark)
+Chairs: Christopher Kenyon (Belgium) - Jorgen Skov Jensen (Denmark)

 Helene Zondag